 E. Illustrate a program that involves schools, garden clubs, or other organizations in bird conservation activities.

 Members of the Northeast Wisconsin Birding Club participate in many of the bird monitoring programs and efforts throughout the year.
-They also bring educational offerings (speakesr) to the community ~6x/year.
+They also bring educational offerings (speakers) to the community ~6x/year.
 Mosquito Hill Nature Center and The Feather Rehab staff and volunteers monitored 2 American Kestrel nest boxes along Rogers Road and 8 Prothonotary Warbler next boxes on nature center property.
-St. Nicholas School students from Freedom helped Mosquito Hill staff monitor Wood Duck nest boxes in February.
+St. Nicholas School students from Freedom helped Mosquito Hill staff monitor Wood Duck nest boxes in February of 2018.

 K. Demonstrate that your community actively raises awareness of its bird assets.
 Examples include placing a remote web camera on a nest platform, offering bird watching field trips, or creating a significant educational resource on your community's bird life.

-The New London Public Museum’s Bird Trunk was lent out to a 4k classroom in April.
-The class followed up with a tour of the Bird section of the Museum also in April during which they compared feet and beaks of different birds on exhibit.
+The New London Public Museum has a Bird Trunk available to be checked out by area teachers.
+Classes that barrow the trunk often follow-up with a tour of the Bird section of the Museum during which they compared feet and beaks of different birds on exhibit.

 Additionally, three bird-based scavenger hunts are available at the museum for visitors to interact with the avian exhibits.